AndPuQing/tex2typst/README.md

 Apache License 2.0.
 See [LICENSE](LICENSE) for details.

-Historical note: This project originally use GPL-3.0 license, and the license has been changed to Apache License 2.0 since version 0.3.15.
+Historical note: This project originally used GPL-3.0 license, and the license has been changed to Apache License 2.0 since version 0.3.15.

 ## Contributing